 In 2017, the Bank transferred its office premise at BPI Greentop Condominium building, a property of the Parent Bank, for a lease period of 5 years from December 1, 2014 to November 30, 2019.
 The rent shall increase by 5% yearly starting on the second year and by 7% on the fourth year thereafter.
-The security deposit in relation to the lease is presented as part of Other resources, net, in the statement of condition.
-The lease was renewed for another 5 years with the same terms and conditions.
+The security deposit in relation to the lease is presented as part of Other assets, net, in the statement of condition.
+The lease was renewed starting December 1, 2024 for another 5 years with the same terms and conditions until the fourth year, with an increase by 8% on the fifth year.